chandraseta/gan-on-structured-data/deep-learning/README.md

 ## notebooks

 Contains jupyter notebooks about deep learning.
 The notebooks are filled with summary of what I have learned and some experimentations with deep neural network and Keras.

-## papers

-Contains some papers about deep neural networks, mostly about optimization and weight initialization.